by Julie Coulter Bellon

 Saif took the three steps to the door and yanked it open.
 “Waheed!” he shouted, but his guard didn’t answer back.
 Saif shut the door again and came around to unshackle her.
 His fingers were clumsy as gunshots sounded outside.

 “Where are you taking me?”
 Zaya asked.
-“What’s happening?”
+Maybe Saif knew more than he was saying.

 He grabbed her arm again and pulled her off the table.
 She set her foot down on the floor and cried out in pain.
 Saif didn’t slow down, and dragged her to the door.
 Before he could touch the handle, though, it burst open and three men in full combat gear rushed in.
-Saif tried to push her in front of him, but her feet were too tender, and she dropped to the floor.
+Saif tried to push her in front of him, but her foot was too tender, and she dropped to the floor.
 Everything was moving so fast, but felt like slow motion.
-The men were yelling for Saif to get on the ground, and she turned her head to see him do it.
+The men were yelling for Saif to get on the ground, and she turned her head in time to see him point a gun at the tac team leader.
+Saif didn’t even have time to blink, much less pull the trigger before he was killed.

 Am I dreaming?
 The men’s voices were a mix of American and British accents.
 Could Julian have finally found me?